MP Estate Planning UK

 Legal Requirements for Setting Up a Trust

-Estate planning through trust requires a thorough understanding of the legal framework involved.
-When setting up a trust, particularly for your house, it’s essential to comply with the legal requirements to ensure the trust is valid and effective.
+Estate planning through trust requires a thorough understanding of the legal framework under English and Welsh law.
+When setting up a trust for your house, you must comply with specific legal requirements to ensure the trust is valid and effective.

 Age and Capacity Considerations